Home / Toolbox Talks / Confined Spaces

 The Risks of Confined Spaces

-Confined spaces are responsible for many severe injuries and fatalities.
-Falls, asphyxiation, and toxic gas exposure are some of the most common incidents.
+Confined spaces can be a hazardous atmosphere.
+They are responsible for many severe injuries and fatalities.
+Falls, asphyxiation, and toxic gas exposure are some examples of the most common incidents.
 According to workplace safety data, injuries from these environments often take longer to recover from than other construction-related accidents.

 Workers in confined spaces may encounter a lack of oxygen due to poor ventilation.
 Toxic gases like carbon monoxide and hydrogen sulfide are also common dangers, as noted by the Compressed Gas Association.
-Physical hazards, such as slips, falls, and becoming entangled in machinery, are additional risks that OSHA monitors in its injury reports.
+Physical hazards, such as slips on slippery floors, falls, and entanglement in machinery, are additional risks that OSHA monitors in its injury reports.

 Studies show that poor training and inadequate hazard assessments are major factors behind confined space injuries.
 Implementing a strong safety program can help reduce these risks.